raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     ...
 ```

-With this enumeration in hand, we can name _any_ finite set and know that it appears after a finite number of outputs.
-So if someone claims they have a finite set of natural numbers that is not in our enumeration, we can ask them for the set, convert it to a natural number `n`, and explain that their set is the `(n + 1)th` set output.
+With this enumeration in hand, we can name _any_ finite set and know that it appears after a finite number of yields.
+So if someone claims they have a finite set of natural numbers that is not in our enumeration, we can ask them for the set, convert it to a natural number `n`, and explain that their set is the `(n + 1)th` set yielded.

-They might, for example, claim that the set containing the number one trillion is not in our enumeration, but we can state with confidence that after two to the power of one trillion outputs, their set will be output.
-It might take a while if they insist, and we'll need a lot of storage, but it will eventually be output.
+They might, for example, claim that the set containing the number one trillion is not in our enumeration, but we can state with confidence that after two to the power of one trillion yields, their set will be yielded.
+It might take a while if they insist, and we'll need a lot of storage, but it will eventually be yielded.

 ---